mhariri/mhariri.info/content/posts/crawling_names.md

 ##### Intro
 I'm gonna be a daddy in 3 weeks, and we're still thinking about the names.
-The Persian names that are allowed by Iran government (yes, you cannot give any name you want), is listed in https://www.sabteahval.ir/ website.
+The Persian names that are allowed by Iranian government (yes, you cannot pick any name you want), is listed in https://www.sabteahval.ir/ website.
 The UX of that website is really awful, so I decided to crawl the website and just go through the names in an easier way.